m2ux/pc-cardano-node/README.md

 > * `docker`
 > * `docker-compose`

+#### Setup Cardano Node

-2, Once this is complete, the cardano-node may be activated with:
+Once this is complete, the cardano-node may be activated with:

 `./start-cardano-node`